Liverpool Regeneration Tracker

 Central Docks, Liverpool Waters

 Central Docks is a flagship neighbourhood within the Liverpool Waters masterplan, currently undergoing significant infrastructure and remediation works.
-Supported by an £81.1 million funding partnership between Peel Waters and Homes England, the project is preparing 26 acres of brownfield land for a mixed-use community, including 2,350 homes and a five-acre central park.
-Infrastructure works, led by contractor GRAHAM, are progressing on site, with the completion of enabling works and the park anticipated by late spring 2028, followed by phased residential development.
+Supported by a funding partnership between Peel Waters and Homes England, the project is preparing 22 to 26 acres of brownfield land for a mixed-use community, including 2,350 homes and a five-acre central park.
+Infrastructure works, led by contractor GRAHAM, are progressing on site, with the completion of enabling works and the park anticipated by 2028, followed by phased residential development.

 Northern waterfrontL3, L5